What is SQL injection? Definition and explanation

 Potential problems arise because most web forms have no way of stopping additional information from being entered on the forms.
-Hackers can exploit this weakness and use input boxes on the form to send their own requests to the database.
+Attackers can exploit this weakness and use input boxes on the form to send their own requests to the database.
 This could potentially allow them to carry out a range of nefarious activities, from stealing sensitive data to manipulating the information in the database for their own ends.

 Symptoms of SQLi

 A successful SQL injection attack may show no symptoms at all.
 However, sometimes there are outward signs, which include:

 - Receiving an excessive number of requests within a short timeframe.
 For example, you may see numerous emails from your webpage contact form.

 - Ads redirecting to suspicious websites.

 - Strange popups and message errors.

 Depending on how they gain access to back-end data and the extent of the potential damage they cause, SQL injections fall into three categories:

 This type of SQLi attack is straightforward for attackers since they use the same communication channel to launch attacks and gather results.
 This type of SQLi attack has two sub-variations:

 - Error-based SQLi: The database produces an error message because of the attacker’s actions.
 The attacker gathers information about the database infrastructure based on the data generated by these error messages.